Epistemology: Branches and approaches

 Naturalized epistemology is closely associated with the natural sciences, relying on their methods and theories to examine knowledge.
 Arguing that epistemological theories should rest on empirical observation, it is critical of a priori reasoning.
 Evolutionary epistemology is a naturalistic approach that understands cognition as a product of evolution, examining knowledge and the cognitive faculties responsible for it through the lens of natural selection.
 Social epistemology focuses on the social dimension of knowledge.
 While traditional epistemology is mainly interested in the knowledge possessed by individuals, social epistemology covers knowledge acquisition, transmission, and evaluation within groups, with specific emphasis on how people rely on each other when seeking knowledge.

 Pragmatist epistemology is a form of fallibilism that emphasizes the close relation between knowing and acting.
 It sees the pursuit of knowledge as an ongoing process guided by common sense and experience while always open to revision.
 This approach reinterprets some core epistemological notions, for example, by conceptualizing beliefs as habits that shape actions rather than representations that mirror the world.
 Motivated by pragmatic considerations, epistemic conservatism is a view about belief revision.
 It prioritizes pre-existing beliefs, asserting that a person should only change their beliefs if they have a good reason to.
 One argument for epistemic conservatism rests on the recognition that the cognitive resources of humans are limited, making it impractical to constantly reexamine every belief.

-The work of Elizabeth S. Anderson combines the perspectives of feminist, social, and naturalized epistemology.

 Postmodern epistemology critiques the conditions of knowledge in advanced societies.
 This concerns in particular the metanarrative of a constant progress of scientific knowledge leading to a universal and foundational understanding of reality.
 (Note: Influential theorists include Jean-François Lyotard and Michel Foucault.)
 Similarly, feminist epistemology adopts a critical perspective, focusing on the effect of gender on knowledge.
 Among other topics, it explores how preconceptions about gender influence who has access to knowledge, how knowledge is produced, and which types of knowledge are valued in society.
 Some postmodern and feminist thinkers adopt a constructivist approach, arguing that the way people view the world is not a simple reflection of external reality but a social construction.
 This view emphasizes the creative role of interpretation while undermining objectivity since social constructions can vary across societies.
 Another critical approach, found in decolonial scholarship, opposes the global influence of Western knowledge systems.
 It seeks to undermine Western hegemony and decolonize knowledge.